DominickDJ/se_project_aroundtheus/README.md

 **Project Name**
 "Around The U.S" (se_project_aroundtheus)

+**Recent updates**
+Array rendered in index.js

 **Description**
-Around the U.S landing page with layouts for mobile (320px) and desktop (1280px) views.
+Around the U.S landing page with responsive layouts for mobile (320px) and desktop (1280px) views.
 Intervals between 320px-768px and 768px-1280px.

 **Technologies used**
 grid-template-areas command applied to profile and card blocks.